phusion/traveling-ruby/CONTRIBUTING.md

 <a name="pull_requests"></a>
 ## Pull Requests

-Pull requests should normally be submitted against the latest stable branch (e.g. master), because once tested & accepted, we want users to benefit from the work as soon as possible.
+Pull requests should normally be submitted against the latest stable branch (e.g. main), because once tested & accepted, we want users to benefit from the work as soon as possible.

-For more information, please refer to our [template for Pull Requests](https://github.com/phusion/traveling-ruby/blob/master/pull_request_template.md).
+For more information, please refer to our [template for Pull Requests](https://github.com/phusion/traveling-ruby/blob/main/pull_request_template.md).